 - The most important skills for development success include problem solving/troubleshooting skills, communications/collaboration, and agile development skills.
 Developers could also use additional education/training in security issues management/security knowledge.

 - DevOps is the norm – 82% of organizations use or plan to use a DevOps approach within the next 12 months.

 - A top challenge for developers is doing more with less staff.
 Some organizations are addressing this challenge, as 39% expect the staffing of their in-house development team to increase over the next 12 months.

-To request an in-depth research briefing on the full study, please fill out the form to the right.
+To request a meeting with an IDG sales executive to walk through the full study, please complete the form at the right.